US At-Will Employment States — Guide for 2025

 • Violation of company’s policies and rules.

-The exemption further bans an employer from terminating an employee due to bad faith or malice (i.e., when the employer’s conduct in terms of employee’s dismissal is insensitive and malicious) such as:
+The exemption further bans an employer from terminating an employee in bad faith or with malice, which includes:

 • Making false statements that would damage an employee’s reputation,